 When I was a newer project manager working at a startup company, the president asked me to come into his office and explain what I did.
 I was one of two project managers.
 I had little interaction with the company president.
 His focus was growth and profit.
 Therefore, he may have seen me as an unnecessary expense.

 So there I am in his office, uncertain of why he’s called me there.

 “What do you do?” he asked.

 Since it was a start-up, besides managing implementations for new customers, I worked on many types of activities.
 I loved identifying a need and jumping in to address it.
 For example, I created processes for security and onboarding new customers, as well as standardizing documentation.

 But the question at hand was so big and completely unexpected.

 “What do you do?”

-So here was my chance to describe the value I brought to the company as a project manager.
-I had an opportunity to explain the benefits of project management to the organization.
+So here was my chance to describe the value I brought to the company as a project manager and the benefits of project management.

 And I choked.

 I showed him my documents and process flows.